 But the ultimate honor came from the Queen herself.

 In 1899, Queen Victoria’s Birthday Honours list included a surprise.
-The Dutch painters was to become Sir Alma Tadema.
+The Dutch painter was to become Sir Alma Tadema.

 He was knighted at Windsor Castle.
 The boy from Dronryp knelt before the Empress of India and rose as a Knight Bachelor of the British Empire.